PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 }
 ```

-We also need to make sure that the `type` column is fillable by modyfing the `User` model in the `/app/` folder.
+We also need to make sure that the `type` column is fillable by modifying the `User` model in the `/app/` folder.

 ```
 protected $fillable = [